 Life at the agency was hectic.
 At times 13,000 Indians, many hostile, were camped nearby awaiting supplies.
 Aggravating the situation were their non-reservation kin and Arapaho, residents of the surrounding unceded hunting territory who wintered near the agency to procure food.
-De facto rulers of the agency, the Indians kept the inexperienced, and often dishonest, agents and their staff in a virtual state of siege.
+De facto rulers of the agency, the Indians kept the inexperienced and often dishonest agents and their staff in a virtual state of siege.
 The braves went on a rampage in February 1874 and killed the acting agent.
 The next month, to restore peace, the Army founded Fort Robinson adjacent to the agency and Camp Sheridan near the newly established Spotted Tail Agency, 40 miles to the northeast, which administered mainly the Upper Brule Sioux.
-Realizing the troops’ daily presence generated friction, in May the commander relocated the fort about 1½ miles west of the agency.
+Realizing the troops’ daily presence generated friction, the commander relocated the fort about 1½ miles west of the agency in May.

 But the Army could not prevent corruption in agency management, which infuriated the Indians.
 In 1875 a special Government commission conducting hearings at various locations throughout the Nation, including the Red Cloud and Spotted Tail Agencies, confirmed reports that agents, other government employees contractors, and freighters were profiting from traffic in Indian food and annuities, many of them inferior.
 The nationwide publicity aroused the ire of eastern humanitarians.